 With social distancing and COVID-19 regulations, space occupancy has been top-of-mind for the last few years.
 Facility managers face a different set of challenges as they rearrange rooms, revise floor plans, or plan for a new occupancy level in a particular building.
 Desk scheduling and meeting room booking software can simplify the process and provide great results as you can limit occupancy levels at the point of booking.
 Make some desks off-limits or unavailable.
 Display warnings or reminders to employees as they book certain desks or spaces.

 How does desk booking software work?
 Key features to look for

 Desk booking software assigns employees to a specific workspace for a day or more.
-In most cases employees can reserve desks or workspaces in advance, a practice known as hoteling.
-In others, they simply show up at the office and claim an available desk on a first-booked, first-served basis; this is known as hot-desking.
-Although they may use different terminology, most booking software offer users both options, so you could create different zones and have “hotel desks” in one area and “hot desks” in another.
-Some desk booking platforms allow groups of desks to be assigned as “neighborhoods.
+In most cases, employees can reserve desks or workspaces in advance, a practice known as hoteling.
+In others, they simply show up at the office and claim an available desk on a first-come, first-served basis; this is known as hot-desking.
+Although they may use different terminology, most booking software offers users both options, so you could create different zones and have “hotel desks” in one area and “hot desks” in another.
+Some desk booking platforms allow groups of desks to be assigned as “neighbourhoods.

 Many of the desk booking platforms offer integration with other enterprise software and can sync information between Microsoft Outlook, g suite, Google Workspace or Microsoft Edge.
 Some software offers contact tracing features or health questionnaires that ask employees how they are feeling before they enter the physical location.
-Most of the platforms also include analytic and reporting tools that tell office managers how spaces are being utilised, and larger facility management software platforms also include tools for reorganising spaces based on this data.
+Most of the platforms include analytics tools that tell office managers how spaces are being utilised, and larger facility management software platforms also include tools for reorganising spaces based on this data.